Part Two – The Tudor Manor

 The Police Department moved into the new hall in January 1920.
 By 1922 a resident janitor had been hired who was tasked with janitorial duties, answered the phone when the Police Chief was out of the building, took care of any prisoners in the jail and otherwise made himself useful around the hall.

 The hall, like its predecessor, was used as a social gathering place as well as for municipal business.
 Dances and concerts were held in the council chambers as well as meetings for many organizations.
 The Great War Veterans Association held meetings there, leading to the erection of the cenotaph in front of the building in 1922.
 The Agricultural Association leased a portion of the property for the construction of a building and tennis courts and lawn bowling greens were set up on the lawns adjacent to the hall.

 Four large light standards were installed on the grounds around the hall in January 1927.
 It was reported that when they were illuminated it would cause the lights inside the hall to dim, requiring an upgrade to the wiring in the place.

 During the Second World War an office in the hall was provided to the War Loan Drive.
 A renovation of the hall took place in 1941 during which a new vault was built and changes to the interior spaces were made.
 After these renovations the hall remained as it was until 1955 when plans were approved for the construction of a new hall to replace the aging structure.
 The Municipality had out grown its centre of government and it was time for an upgrade to the post war modern era.

-Next – The Modern Office Building
+Next: Part Three – The 1950s Office Building